Nushu (Unicode block)

 Nushu is a Unicode block containing characters from the Nüshu script, which is a syllabary derived from Chinese characters that was used exclusively among women in Jiangyong County in Hunan province of southern China.

 An iteration mark for Nüshu is encoded in the Ideographic Symbols and Punctuation block at U+16FE1.

 For technical reasons "Nüshu" is spelled as "Nushu" in the Unicode Standard.
 Nüshu characters do not have descriptive character names, but have names derived algorithmically from their code point value (e.g. U+1B170 is named NUSHU CHARACTER-1B170).

 Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Nushu block:

+Fonts

+As of 28 March 2024, 3 fonts are known to support Nūshu: